 - USE your Cricut tools!
-I’m always wanting to move too fast and I forget that Cricut has created some great tools to help make your projects the best that they can be.
+I always want to move too fast and forget that Cricut has created some great tools to help make your projects the best they can be.
 When removing card stock paper from the cutting mat, use the SPATULA TOOL to keep your paper nice and flat.
 If you remove the paper by just pulling it away from the cutting mat, it will curl slightly.

 - Don’t forget to watch the video!
 It’s less than 10 minutes and it covers everything you’ll need to know to create your own “handwritten” labels.